active-group/reacl-c/doc/intro.md

 increase the performance of your application, by 'cutting off' larger item branches from any state update.
 Note that it is important that you pass the *same* function to `static` each time.
-In Clojure, anonymous functions are different objects each time then `fn` form is evaluated.
-So when used as an optimization, one should use the `defn-item` macros of Reacl-c, which can define abstract static items in the following way:
+In Clojure, anonymous functions are different objects each time the `fn` form is evaluated.
+So when used as an optimization, you should use the `defn-item` macros of Reacl-c, which can define abstract static items in the following way: